 The name ‘Pentacon’ was only used for cameras sold in Western Europe and North America.
 Elsewhere, it was the Contax F. This other name tells us a great deal about the design of this camera.
 It is a development of the pre WWII Zeiss Ikon Contax rangefinder.
 The main changes made are that the brass shutter is replaced with a cloth one, the shutter moves side to side rather than up and down and the rangefinder is replaced with a mirror and pentaprism.
 This last give rise to the name Pentacon which is a contraction of PENTAprism CONtax.
 There are also other changes – the Contax bayonet lens mount is replaced by the M42 thread lens mount.
-It was necessary to change the lens mount to increase the film to lens flange distance – the mirror needs the additional room to move – the diameter of the M42 lens mount (at 42 mm!) is significantly larger than the diameter of the Contax bayonet mount (35 mm) allowing longer focal lengths to be used.
+It was necessary to change the lens mount to increase the film to lens flange distance – the mirror needs the additional room to move – the diameter of the M42 lens mount (at 42 mm!) is also significantly larger than the diameter of the Contax bayonet mount (35 mm) allowing longer focal lengths to be used.

 The top plate is not what later became ‘standard’, but is not far off.
 On the right is the film advance.
 This is still a knob at this age.
 This knob rotates clockwise which in turn turns the take-up spool clockwise so that the film is wound with the emulsion side outward.
 To the left of the film advance is the shutter speed selector.
 This is v very different to the speed selectors that became normal in the 1950s and 1960s.
 The selector wheel turns clockwise and must be depressed teen-age the mechanism beneath.
 In front of the speed selector wheel is a window.
 This gives onto a disc with two speed scales – one black and one red.
 The black scale is the fast speeds and offers speeds of 1/50, 1/100, 1/200, 1/500 and 11/1000.
 The red scale is the slow speeds and offers 1, 1/2, 1/5, and 1/20 and B. To choose which scale to use, there is a slide on the back of the top plate.
 When this is slid to the left a red arrow appears on the left of the selector window and the red range is selected.
 Moving the slide to the right changes the red arrow to a black arrow on the right and the black range is selected.